chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 ``<case>``
 -------------

-This tag will only be parsed when used inside :ref:`config-tag-select` to modify the decision.
+This tag can only be used inside :ref:`config-tag-select` to modify the decision.
 Each case will start with a ``False`` decision and the keys with ``<case>`` will update the decision based on the value and the operation specified by the tag value.

 .. admonition:: tag
   :class: guide-config-tag